StefanBRas/pytest-shared-session-scope/README.md

 - `write` to write the data to the store
 - `lock` to lock the store to ensure no race conditions.

 Usually you want to store the data on the local filesystem.
 There's a mixin for that: `LocalFileStoreMixin`.
 It has a helper method `_get_path` that returns a path to a file in a temporary directory and you just need to implement `read` and `write` methods.
-The store should be passed to the `shared_session_scope_fixture` decorator, which the `shared_json_scope_fixture` is just a wrapper around.
+The store should be passed to the `shared_session_scope_fixture` decorator, which the `shared_session_scope_json` is just a wrapper around.
 Below is an example of a store that uses Polars to read and write parquet files.

 ```python